 The following is a guest post by Dominic.
 He shares his story about escaping the life of trouble and poverty towards one day reaching financial independence.
+He shares his journey from welfare to well-off.
 Reading different perspectives is what makes the Financial Samurai community so awesome. – Sam

 They say the best time to plant a tree is 20 years ago.
 You know when the second best time is?
 TODAY!

 As you are about to discover, it doesn’t matter where you start in life, what matters is how you play the hand you were dealt.
 You can stand around and complain how the world is unfair, and yes it is very unfair…get over it.
 Complaining and dwelling on your dire circumstances will do nothing to improve your life, so don’t waste your time.
 The thing to remember is that successful people do what unsuccessful people are unwilling to do.

 We live in unprecedented times with more opportunity than any other time in history.
 You just have to decide if you are willing to put in the work to achieve your vision of success.

 You could say I am one of those rags to riches stories in the making.
 I entered this world like most, in a hospital room naked and screaming.
 However, I entered the world with absolutely no advantage.
 Some might say I was dealt a crap hand.
 I grew up in a low income area, where my family and most other families were on welfare or some kind of government support.
 Growing up I slept on the hard-floor of my grandmother’s 2-bedroom apartment with my 3 brothers, while my grandmother and mom shared a bed, and my uncle had the other room.